valeriupredoi/testing_PyActiveStorage/README.md

 ![ChunksvsTimes64](https://github.com/valeriupredoi/testing_PyActiveStorage/blob/main/plots/64ChunksFile-max1THRD_Sizes_vs_Times_Zoom.png)

+**Conclusion:

-**Conclusion: single-threading with max 1 thread gets us around 0.3s of process time for one chunk of average size of 4000kb.
-Which is only marginally longer than 0.2s for a chunk 60 times smaller!**
+- single-threading with max 1 thread gets us around 0.3s of process time for one chunk of average size of 4000kb.
+Which is only marginally longer than 0.2s for a chunk 60 times smaller! -> chunk size doesn't really matter wrt performance
+- increasing the number of Reductionist machines helps with performance: visible 20-30% reduction of runtime/Reductionist time if the Reductionist machines are busy ie visible for the 3400 chunks file at 150 client threads**

 ## Chunk times vs max number of threads